Starting at INR 13,900 INR 17,500

 How Difficult is The Kashmir Great Lakes Trek?

-The Trek is not easy.
-Its gradient is moderate to difficult.
+The Great Lake Kashmir is not easy.
+Its level is moderate to difficult.
 The trek is long and around 70 km, it has three passes and there are days when you will have to ascend a steep ridge and walk around more than 15 km for 7-8 days continuously.
 Every day you trek till afternoon to evening.
 It is physically tiring if you are not fit.

 Take plenty of water, both while trekking and at the campsite.
 You need to take frequent water breaks even if you are not thirsty and not let yourself dehydrate.
 One other thing that makes this trek difficult is the unpredictability of weather here.
 The best option to solve it would be to plan it from July to September, although you may experience rainfall during this time of the year.